 Tickets and visitor tips

-Tours usually several days in the week, with an English-language tour available.
+Tours usually run on several days in the week, with an English-language tour available.
 Book your tour ticket direct from the box office or at the Musikverein website.
 For the record, my tour lasted about 35 minutes.

 How to get to the Musikverein